2017 Minnesota Twins season

 On September 27, the Twins clinched the second wild-card berth to become the first team in Major League Baseball history to reach the postseason after losing 100 games the previous season.
-They were able to take advantage of a weak American League, as they made the playoffs despite their pedestrian 85-77 record, the worst record to make the playoffs since the 2008 Los Angeles Dodgers.
-They lost to the New York Yankees in the Wild Card Game.
+They were able to take advantage of a weak American League, as they made the playoffs despite their pedestrian 85–77 record, the worst record to make the playoffs since the 2008 Los Angeles Dodgers.
+They lost to the New York Yankees in the ALWC Game.

 Offseason and spring training

 The Twins recorded a 16–13 win–loss record in spring training.
 Three games finished tied and were therefore not included in the standings.